vulcandth/poke-cia/README.md

 Modify this new `config.mk` file using a text editor of your choice.

-- Define `rom_names` to match the name of the ROM you want to build the `.cia` from, sans file extension.
+- Define `rom_names` to match the name of the ROM you want to build the `.cia` from, without the file extension.
   For example, for Pokémon Crystal, you can uncomment one of the example lines:

   ```makefile